 Water levels must be constantly monitored to prevent the drying out of water courses, which might release radioactive sediment.
 Equally, the seasonal risk of forest or grass fire in the exclusion zone carries the additional hazard of releasing radioactive particles and dust in to the atmosphere.
 This has led to an aggressive monitoring policy, obsessive weather monitoring, and a prevention strategy to envy any other major forested area in the West.
 Fire breaks and damping down can only do so much though, and so extreme measures are necessary at times to address the potentially vast fires.

-awe inspiring.
+Even so, my first sight of the armored tracked firefighting vehicles was awe-inspiring.
 Looking like a platoon of multiple rocket launcher systems (MLRS), but painted red, they represented the rapid solution to out of control fires.
 Their explosive payload eschewed for one of fire suppressant that rapidly coated wide areas of ground.
-More bizarrely they also seemed to have a petting zoo, with a pet boar – who I suspect may not be looking forward to BBQ season.
+More bizarrely they also seemed to have a petting zoo, with a pet boar – who I suspect may not be looking forward to barbecue season.

 More detailed reports of my journey around the exclusion zone will follow, but for now I wish to pay tribute to the bravery and hospitality of the Chernobyl Fire Service – a team of brave men, with an heroic past and a praiseworthy dedication to continuing to keep the public safe from the hazards of the tragic nuclear accident of Chernobyl.